Interplay between chemical order and magnetic properties in L1$_0$ FeNi (tetrataenite): A First-Principles Study: Results and Discussion

 In order to obtain further insights into the origin of the MAE, we now analyze the orbital magnetic moment anisotropy as a function of long range order parameter.
 The orbital magnetic moment and its anisotropy is often closely connected to the MAE~\cite{Bruno1989,vanderLaan1998}.
 In the present case it can potentially provide insights as to which local chemical environments are particularly favorable for obtaining a large MAE.
 We define the orbital moment anisotropy as $\Delta L = L_{[001]} - L_{[100]}$, where $L_{[001]}$ and $L_{[100]}$ are the total orbital magnetic moments (summed over all atoms in the $2 \times 2 \times 2$ supercell) when the magnetization lies along the $[001]$ and $[100]$ directions, respectively.
 Here, the sign is chosen such that the orbital anisotropy is positive if the orbital magnetic moments are larger along the $[001]$ direction (which is the easy magnetic axis for L1$_0$ FeNi).

 Fig.~\ref{img:oma_vs_lro} shows the total as well as the atom-resolved orbital moment anisotropy as a function of the long range order parameter (i.e., averaged over all configurations corresponding to the same $P_z$).
 One can clearly see that the main contribution to the total orbital moment anisotropy for $P_z < 1$ comes from the anisotropy of the Fe orbital magnetic moment, while the contribution from the Ni moments is almost negligible.
 For the perfectly ordered structure, we observe that the orbital magnetic moments of the Ni atoms are larger along the $[100]$ direction, which results in a small decrease of the total orbital moment anisotropy as we go from $P_z = 0.75$ to $P_z = 1$ (see solid black curve in the Fig \ref{img:oma_vs_lro}).

 Note that both the MAE and the total orbital moment anisotropy show similar behaviour as one increases the long range order in the system.
+This suggests a possible explanation for the somewhat unexpected behavior of the MAE, provided that the MAE can be understood in terms of local contributions of the Fe and Ni atoms that correlate with the corresponding orbital moment anisotropies.
+Thereby, the (small) contribution to the MAE from the Ni atoms would be opposite to that of the Fe atoms and also be much more sensitive to deviations from perfect chemical order, such that it essentially vanishes already for $P_z \leq 0.75$, while the contribution from the Fe is still rather strong.

 To further demonstrate the correlation between the MAE and the orbital moment anisotropy, we show in Fig.~\ref{img:MAE_vs_oma}, the MAE as a function of orbital moment anisotropy for all individual configurations with different values of the chemical order parameter.
 Only the orbital moment anisotropy obtained from the Fe atoms is shown, here.
 There is a clear linear correlation between the two quantities, indicated also by the least mean square fit to all data points (solid black line).
 On the other hand, there can also be a noticeable spread in the linear relationship between the MAE and the orbital moment anisotropy on the level of the individual configurations.
 Nevertheless, our results suggest that the orbital moment anisotropy can in principle be used as proxy for the MAE, which then allows to analyze how the local environment affects both quantities.